danielfm/advent-of-code/README.md

 # Runs the puzzle with the provided input file
 $ go run main.go

-# Runs the puzzle with a custom input file (some puzzles might
+# Runs the puzzle with a custom input file
-# expose additional flags)
 $ go run main.go -input=./path/to/input/file

+# Some puzzles might expose additional flags, see which flags by running
+$ go run main.go -h
 ```

 To run the tests for each puzzle: